Gentahal/StudyGroup-MP-Motionlab/README.md

-# Git Basics with Motion Lab
+# Study Group with Motion Lab

 Hi!
 My name is **Genta Halilintar**, and I'm an intern at **Motion Lab**.
 I'm excited to share my knowledge with you about **Study with Motion Lab**.